 A shocking Stereo Treasury sleeper with a superb Shaded-Dog-beating side one.
 Side one is nearly White Hot – it’s exceptionally transparent and dynamic.
 Real Demo Disc sound and music on side one – spectacular works played with feeling.

-Yet another wonderful example of what the much-lauded Decca recording engineers were able to capture on analog tape all those years ago.
-The 1959 master has been transferred brilliantly using “modern” cutting equipment (from the early-’70s, not the low-rez junk they’re forced to make do with these days), giving you, the listener, sound that only the best of both worlds can offer.
+This is yet another wonderful example of what the much-lauded Decca recording engineers were able to capture on analog tape all those years ago.
+The 1960 master has been transferred brilliantly using “modern” cutting equipment (from 1970, not the low-rez junk they’re forced to make do with these days), giving you, the listener, sound that only the best of both worlds can offer.

-The brass is HUGE and POWERFUL.
+The brass is HUGE and POWERFUL on this side.
 Not many recordings capture the brass this well.
 (Ansermet on London comes to mind of course but many of his performances leave much to be desired.
 Here Mackerras is on top of his game with performances that are definitive.)